NTIA/Preselector/README.md

 associated web relay input states and every RFPath defined in the sensor definition json file should have an entry in the preselector config.
 The keys in the dictionary may use the name of the RFPath or the index of the RFPath in the RFPaths array.
+The `sensors`, `digital_inputs`, and `analog_inputs` keys define the sensors, digital_inputs and analog_inputs configured on the device.
+Within each of the sections, each key provides the name of the sensor or input and the value specifies the assigned sensor or input number.
+The get_satus method will provide each sensor/input value with the specified label.

 In this example, there are `noise_diode_on` and `noise_diode_off` keys to correspond to the preselector paths to turn the noise diode on and off, and an antenna key to indicate the